Footy Classified: Overview

 The show was originally known by the working title Footy Confidential, before Foxtel later announced a gossip news show it was producing called Confidential, causing Nine to rename the show to Footy Classified.

 Footy Classified consists of panellists: Matthew Lloyd, Eddie McGuire, Jimmy Bartel, Tom Morris, Sam McClure, Damian Barrett, Rory Sloane and James Hird.
 Following discussions on controversial events during the weekend of football, a special guest will arrive in the studio for an in-depth chat – usually a high-profile coach or player.

 The show was known for its confrontations between Wayne Carey and Craig Hutchison, and between all panel members in general.
 One notable stoush consisted of Hutchison making a sign for Carey to hold up saying that he was "wrong" regarding Dean Laidley.
 Carey had previously stated that he wanted Laidley sacked because his poor media manner meant that he was not diplomatic enough to lead the club, North Melbourne.
 The team responded by winning four consecutive games and, eventually by making the Preliminary Final.
 During its first season, Wayne Carey was the fourth panellist but was released by Channel 9 after allegedly assaulting his girlfriend and police.
 He allegedly smashing a wine glass into his girlfriend's face causing lacerations to her mouth and neck.
-Carey was replaced by recently retired ex-teammate Glenn Archer.
+Carey was replaced by recently retired teammate Glenn Archer.

 For the 2009 season, Glenn Archer was replaced by former coach Grant Thomas.
 After leaving the show, Archer has continued his media work, writing for a variety of newspapers.

 It was reported on 21 September 2012 that Grant Thomas would not be returning in 2013.
-Nine announced on 28 November 2012 that former Essendon Captain Matthew Lloyd would replace Thomas in 2013.
+Nine announced on 28 November 2012 that former Essendon captain Matthew Lloyd would replace Thomas in 2013.

 In March 2016, it was announced that Damian Barrett would join the panel on a full-time basis.
 He replaced Garry Lyon, who was addressing personal issues.

 In 2020, it was announced that the show would air on both Monday and Wednesday nights, with Eddie McGuire and Ross Lyon joining the Wednesday night edition as host and panellist respectively, while Sam McClure joins the show as resident news-breaker.

 In February 2023, it was announced that Jimmy Bartel will join the show and replace Ross Lyon.

 In 2025, Tom Morris, Rory Sloane and James Hird joined the show replacing Craig Hutchison, Caroline Wilson and Kane Cornes.